My wife is not just beautiful, she’s also incredibly generous.

-I emailed Bear Grylls asking if he’d spooned a polar bear, but he just told me to man-up and sent me a link to the Damart Thermals site.
+A couple of years ago I asked Bear Grylls for advice on spooning with a polar bear, but he just told me to man-up and sent me a link to the Damart Thermals site.
+I bet he’d would have been more forthcoming if I’d told him she could solve global warming with just her arse.

 an offer i couldn’t refuse

-One summer Sunday morning, I was woken up by Angela nuzzling up to me.
+One summer Sunday morning, I was woken up by Angela cuddling up to me.

 Going by where she placed her hand, it could have been for one of three of reasons:

-- An opportunity for me to burn 100 calories, rollover, fart, and fall asleep again
+- An opportunity for me to burn one hundred calories, rollover, fart, and fall asleep again

 - An ‘insurance policy‘ for an idea she had

-Unfortunately, it was the latter… and she asked a rhetorical question…
+Unfortunately, it was number three… and she asked a loaded rhetorical question…

 Angela: Do you fancy a pub walk?